ktaka-ccmp/google-oauth2-example/Detailed.md

     };
 ~~~

-The UserLogin component is to show the "Sign with Google button" and the "Google One Tap."
+The UserLogin component is to show the "Sign in with Google button" and the "Google One Tap."
 The below is an implementation using the "@react-oauth/google" library.

 ~~~